sphinx-doc/sphinx/Doc-26/library/stdtypes.rst

    c = C()
    c.method.im_func.whoami = 'my name is c'

-See the Python Reference Manual (XXX reference: ../ref/ref.html) for more information.
+See :ref:`types` for more information.

 .. _bltin-code-objects: